 His research interests are global human rights, peace/conflict studies, legal and imperial history.
 His articles on these themes have appeared in historical and interdisciplinary journals – Human Rights Quarterly, Journal of Human Rights Practice, The Netherlands Quarterly of Human Rights, the Journal of Global History, and Peace and Conflict: Journal of Peace Psychology (Journal of the American Psychological Association).

 He has authored and edited several books on human rights and transitional justice including Human Rights in Africa (Cambridge University Press, 2018); Imperial Justice (Oxford University Press, 2013), Truth Commissions and State Building (MQUP, 2023) and Imperialism and Human Rights (SUNY Press, 2007) [named Choice Outstanding Academic Title].
-Dr Ibhawoh is member of the College of New Scholars of the Royal Society of Canada, a recipient of the McMaster Student Union Teaching Award and the Nelson Mandela Distinguished Africanist Award.
+Dr. Ibhawoh is a Fellow of the Royal Society of Canada, a recipient of the McMaster Student Union Teaching Award and the Nelson Mandela Distinguished Africanist Award.